cormullion/Karnak.jl/docs/src/basics.md

 ```

 defines a graph with 10 vertices, such that vertex 1 has edges joining it to vertices 2, 5, 6, and 10, and so on for each element of the whole array.

+The `Graph()` function accepts an adjacency list, along with the number of edges.

 ```@example graphsection
 g = Graph(30, [